Click thumbnails for larger pictures

 Grand View Memorial Park in Glendale.
 Clara Kimball Young is buried here

 On East 15th St., Brooklyn, N.Y.
 Vitagraph Studios.
-Young worked at this studio with her husband James Young and her father Edward M. Kimball from at leat 1912 until 1914.
+Young worked at this studio with her husband James Young and her father Edward M. Kimball from at least 1912 until 1914.
 The studio is just south of Avenue M. in the Midwood section of Brooklyn (formerly the village of Greenfield in Flatbush), bounded north and south by Locust Avenue and Elm Avenue, on the west is East 15th Street.
-The smokestack can be seen to this day from Locust Ave.; until recently the letters VITAGRAPH were still visible, but they have been painted over.
-The site is now a girl's school.
+The smokestack can be seen to this day from Locust Ave.; the letters VITAGRAPH are still visible from the area around the bridge, though they are usually blocked by tree leaves.
+The studio was demolished in 2015 but the smokestack is apparently being preserved.
+There is a shortvideo tour from 2009 on YouTube, and pictures of the smokestack if you scroll down here

 Garson Studio, 1845 Allesandro, Edendale, Silver Lake area, Los Angeles.
 She and Harry Garson operated this studio from 1919 to probably 1923.
 It was formerly the Selig Studio.
 The last buildings were torn down in 1939.
-I think the freeway runs through there now.
+For a history of the property with current pictures, see Allan Ellenberger's page on the site., as well as John Bengtson's article on its use as a movie location.

 United Studios.
 This was known as the Brunton Studios when Clara Kimball Young used them briefly in 1919 before founding the Garson Studio.
 Brunton was later called Peralta, then United Studios.
 The property was purchased in 1925 by Famous Players-Lasky and became the home of Paramount Studios.
 Young had made her previous film at the Sunset Studio, and before that had used the Lasky Studio, the old Thanhauser Studio in New Rochelle, New Jersey, and the World Pictures studio and the Selznick Studio (formerly Solax) in Fort Lee, New Jersey.